IARCbioinfo/SBG-CGC_course2018/README.md

 a$copyFile(id = a$public_file(name = "Homo_sapiens_assembly38.fasta.fai", exact = TRUE)$id, project = p$id)
 ```
 You can use the interface to get the precise name of the file you need.

+### Create your docker container

+A good starting point it to run the base container on your machine (`docker run`) and then to interactively install the software you need in the container.
+Keep note of the commands you use and then create a Dockerfile with them.
+Once done try to build from your docker file using `docker build`.
+See the [docker tutorial](/demo_code/docker_demo.md) for more details.